hassan-motiwala/walk-for-meals/README.md

 ## Overview

-This web application will partner with restaurents to fight hunger among homeless people.
-Pedestrians will add the locations of homeless people they encounter on the streets and after 10 commits, they can avail a discount of 10% in any of the partnering restaurents.
-Restaurents on the other hand will use the locations provided by pedestrians to identify homeless people in their neighborhood and supply a fixed number of meals to to them throughtout the day.
+This web application will partner with restaurents to fight hunger on the streets of New York.
+Pedestrians will add the locations of homeless people they encounter on the streets.
+Restaurents on the other hand will use the database provided by pedestrians to deliver fresh food throughtout the day.

 NOTE: I will be using the word 'user' for 'pedestrian'.

 ## Data Model

-The application will store Users (pedestrians), Restaurents and Location.
+The application will have the follwing Schemas:

-* userId and restaurentId for both the collections will be used for referencing the locations (another collection).
+- Users (pedestrians)
+- Restaurants
+- Location.

+There will be no embedded schemas, the objectID will be used to reference each other.
+Namely, the objectId for users and restaurants.

-* locations will have userId's of a user for referencing.
-RestaurentId of a restaurent will be added to locations once the restaurent pickups up that location to deliver food.
+* locations will have userName of a user for who added the location.
+Restaurant's userName will be added to locations once the restaurant pickups up that location to deliver food.
-* discounts will have a userId to reference it to the user who earned the discount.

 An Example User: